markdownreveal/markdownreveal/docs/source/subcommands.rst

    ``gh-pages``, so make sure your repository holds your presentation only or you are not using that branch.

+.. note:: You can use the ``--remote`` option to change the default remote where the presentation will be uploaded to.
+See ``markdownreveal upload --help`` for more information.

 .. index:: export, pdf